machinateur/roman-numerals/README.md

 * [Composer](https://getcomposer.org/download/)

 Yes, you've read that right, PHP 5.6 is the minimum version requirement to be able to use this package.
-That is to support legacy projects, atr least for some versions.
+That is to support legacy projects, at least for some versions.
 The minimum PHP version requirement might be raised in the future.

 ## Installation